Helping Children & Teens Cope with Grief & Loss

 My intention in this blog post is to compile resources you could use with your children to help them cope with grief and loss.
 I am including resources which could easily be done at home with limited supplies or in a telehealth session with a counselor.

 How to Talk to Kids About Death and Dying

 If you are looking for a way to talk to your children about death and dying, a great resource is this brochure from Dying Matters which gives tips on what you should and should not say to children when someone dies.
 They have started a campaign called #BeforeTheirTime to support people during the Covid-19 pandemic.
 I’ll also outline some other resources for talking to children about death below.

 Psychology Today has an article of The Do’s and Don'ts of Talking with a Child About Death.

-A Metaphor to Explain Grief to Kids
+Helping Children and Teens Cope with Grief: Using a Metaphor to Explain Grief to Kids

+If you're looking for ways to explain grief and loss to kids and helping children and teens cope with grief, try a metaphor.
 Losing someone you care about is like being hit in the chest with a gigantic block of ice that sticks to your chest.
 The ice block is so big, you can barely focus on or see anything else that is going on.
 It feels so heavy on your chest, it makes it difficult to do ordinary things.
 You may feel like you are having trouble breathing or thinking clearly.
 You might even lose interest in doing things you used to enjoy like baseball or dancing…

 But you won’t feel like this forever.
 You need to learn to adjust your life to do things differently and in a new way because you have this giant ice block on your chest now.
 So you change some of your routines and as time goes by you learn how to do the special things in your life, like birthday parties and holidays, with this big block of ice on your chest.